-This bass used some standard Gibson components; a typical EB series humbucker right up at the neck, as used in the EB0, EB2, EB3, Melody Maker bass and Epiphone Newport This pickup in this position, has more affect on the sound than anything else.
-This bass does sound quite a lot like an EB0.
-Tuning keys are the japanese-made closed keys that were also used on the Melody Maker bass and a few EB0s.
-The bar bridge had been in use on all bass models, but around 1966/67 this was replaced by the two-point intonatable bridge.
+This bass used some standard Gibson components; a typical EB series humbucker right up at the neck, as used in the EB0, EB2, EB3, Melody Maker bass and Epiphone Newport.
+This pickup in this position, has more affect on the sound than anything else.
+This bass does sound quite a lot like an EB0 (check out the Kalamazoo KB soundclips here).
+Tuning keys are the Japanese-made closed keys that were also used on the Melody Maker bass and a few EB basses.
+The bar bridge had been in use on all EB bass models, but around 1966/67 this was replaced by the two-point intonatable bridge.
 From this point, the KB bass was the only one using these bridges - likewise the only one using the old-style (and position) chrome handrest.

 The two Kalamazoo bass body styles are shown here, with the Mustang shape top and the SG shape below.